 If kids are of an age that they are learning about the planets and constellations, the night viewing session will be meaningful.

-Saturdays 10 - 2 at STL is great for all ages.
+Saturday mornings at STL are great for all ages.
 Even very young kids can enjoy hopping along the stepping stones of the planets' orbits in the Orrery and can appreciate hearing about cactus and desert plants on the Nature Trail.
 Grade school kids will know a lot about the Solar System and will appreciate the scale of the Orrery.
 Almost everyone can see the Sun (safely) through the Solar Scope.
 The Nature Hike, however, is recommended for ages 12 and above.

 Q: Is the dome open to the public?

-Q: Are the star party events normally crowded?
+Q: Are the NIGHT SKY events normally crowded?
 Is there a limit to group size?

-A: Attendance at typical star parties during the summer ranges from 100 - 200 guests.
+A: Attendance at typical night sky programs during the summer ranges from 100 - 200 guests.
 During the winter months, the attendance is smaller.
-We encourage guests to carpool, as our parking is limited to about 100 cars.
+We encourage guests to carpool, as our parking is limited to 50 cars.
 If you plan to bring a large group, please let us know ahead of time so we can be prepared.

 Q: Can I Camp OR stay in my CAR, RV or Trailer overnight at Sky's the Limit?